LilithHafner/Chairmarks.jl/dev/.documenter/migration.md

 ### `BenchmarkGroup`s {#BenchmarkGroups}

 It is possible to use `BenchmarkTools.BenchmarkGroup` with Chairmarks.
 Replacing `@benchmarkable` invocations with `@be` invocations and wrapping the group in a function suffices.
-You don&#39;t have to run `tune!` and instead of calling `run`, call the function.
+You don't have to run `tune!` and instead of calling `run`, call the function.
 Even running `Statistics.median(suite)` works—although any custom plotting might need a couple of tweaks.

 ```julia
 using BenchmarkTools, Statistics